-Raising the stakes and complicating the situation for the protagonist is one of the most basic and most important aspects of creating and maintaining a tension in a novel.
-As the novel progresses, the situation should grow increasingly dire for the protagonist.
-Escalating tension is one of the four most important factors of writing effective suspense, so your hero’s efforts to fix problems should sometimes fail.
+In a thriller or crime novel, particularly, the situation typically grows increasingly dire for the protagonist.
+Escalating tension is one of the four most important factors of writing effective suspense, so your hero’s (or anti-hero’s) efforts to fix problems should sometimes fail.

 Here are some other points to keep in mind when you are using complications to build tension: